mridang/traefik-superheader/README.md

 - `by-ftp-filename`: Policies can be defined by FTP filename.
 - `all`: All cross-domain policies are allowed.
 - `none-this-response`: No policies are allowed for the current response.
+- `off`: Disables the setting of the header

 For more information,
 visit: [MDN: X-Permitted-Cross-Domain-Policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Permitted-Cross-Domain-Policies)

-#### Configuring the Remove-Powered-By Header
+#### Configuring the removal of headers

-This header can be configured by the "remove-powered-by" setting to remove the `X-Powered-By` header.
-The valid value is:
+The OWASP guidelines recommend the removal of certain headers to prevent information disclosure.
+This feature can be toggled.

+The valid values are as follows:

-- `on`: Removes the `X-Powered-By` header.
+- `on`: Removes the sensitive headers.

-For more information, visit: [MDN: X-Powered-By](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Powered-By)

-#### Configuring the Remove-Server-Info Header

-This header can be configured by the "remove-server-info" setting to remove the `server` header.
-The valid value is:

-- `on`: Removes the `server` header.
+- `off`: Disabled the removal of headers

-For more information, visit: [MDN: Server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server)
+For more information, visit: [OWASP: Remove Headers](https://owasp.org/www-project-secure-headers/ci/headers_remove.json)

 ## Caveats